WGBH-MLA/AAPB2/app/views/exhibits/stories-of-the-land/7-politics.md

 Decisions about farm [**Policy**](#Policy) have been a matter of public debate since before the [first Depression-era farm bill in 1933](https://blogs.loc.gov/law/2021/03/history-of-the-united-states-farm-bill/).
 The broadcasts featured in this section explore the legislation, regulations, and government programs affecting the industry as well as their reception by farmers and the public.
 Several questions are centered in these debates: Should the government support farms during unstable times through crop insurance and/or subsidies?
 Should product prices and supply quotas be regulated at the federal level?
 And, more broadly: What should be the government’s role in supporting and overseeing an agricultural economy?

-Though agriculture can seem like an isolating activity—especially in rural areas—the broadcasts in the [**Collectivity**] #Collectivity) section illustrate what can be accomplished through organized political action.
+Though agriculture can seem like an isolating activity—especially in rural areas—the broadcasts in the [**Collectivity**](#Collectivity) section illustrate what can be accomplished through organized political action.
 From protest marches to sponsored events supporting sustainable agriculture, the stories in this section mark how cooperatives, organizations, and coalitions of agricultural workers can capture attention and potentially effect change.

 In the late nineteenth century, farmers began to be imagined and discussed as a collective political force.
 This force continued to grow, adapt, splinter, and change in the new century—as evidenced in the [**Rhetoric**](#Rhetoric) section, with broadcasts as far back as 1957.
 These programs showcase political commentary and speeches that frame those working in farming as both as a voting block and as a potential political base.
 In doing so, the speakers reduce diverse agricultural experience into a singular vision of “the farmer,” and we can see how the effects of this mentality continue to prioritize certain visions of farmers and farming today.